Great Haywood

 Never heard of this place but I think with that name,

-That theres surely something to see,
+That there’s surely something

 So I head on my way, and I think by now,